snehavish595/snehavish595/README.md

 ### 🌟 About Me

 Hey there!
-I’m **Sneha Vish**, a passionate developer, creative thinker, and lifelong learner.
+I’m **Sneha Vishwakarma**, a passionate developer, creative thinker, and lifelong learner.
 I love transforming ideas into digital experiences, collaborating on open-source, and exploring new tech frontiers.

 - 🎨 **Design:** I bring ideas to life with UI/UX magic.